 They would treat your startup like a kindergarten.
 They would try to micromanage you, block a sale of your company, or spend hours discussing completely irrelevant topics and require more reporting.

-“This are the type of guys that give investors a bad reputation.“
+“These are the type of guys that gives investors a bad reputation.“

 Investors that have been entrepreneurs themselves will in general come with better advice, have a better network, be more patient and have more focus on the important stuff.
 More importantly they won’t waste as much of your time, so check if the investor has had their own successful startup before anything else.

 How to spot -> Simply check their LinkedIn and see what startups they have been part of and what the outcome was.
 If you are not sure if one of the companies they were part of were a startup, then assume that it wasn’t.
 If it’s not clear that they have raised a lot of money or exited a startup then assume that they haven’t.